 Which is a way of saying can they please put a pdf on the Warlord Games website for War of the Spanish Succession armies.

-(*Actually you can't use it for the GNW as it does have rules for Swedish pike armed units)
+(*Actually you can't use it for the GNW as it doesn't have rules for Swedish pike armed units)